hermy123/Herman-Mensah-Dogodzi/README.md

 ### Hi there👋
 # 💫 About Me:
-I'm Herman Mensah Dogodzi from Ghana. <br>I am a Full stack Developer.<br>I look for the chance to contribute to organizational progress and efficiency in today’s dynamic and changing world.<br>I'm currently learning SQL.<br>Do you know you cannot lick your elbow?
+I am a passionate Full Stack Developer on a mission to contribute to organizational progress and efficiency in today’s dynamic and ever-changing world. <br>With a  background in web development and a keen interest in problem-solving.<br> I strive to create impactful and user-friendly solutions.<br>I am currently learning SQL.<br>Do you know you cannot lick your elbow?  <br>Looking forward to connecting with like-minded individuals and making a positive impact in the tech community! 🚀

 ## 🌐 Socials: